lauramichellecp/trains/Trains/README.md

 # CS4500 Software Development Project

 ### Admin
-Contains a link to the referee game state source code.
+The Admin directory contains the referee game state source code.

 ### Common
 The Common directory is the code sources root.
-It contains all the source code for the Trains game and soon to be built surrounding infrastructure.
+It contains all the source code for the Trains game and surrounding infrastructure.

 ### Editor
-The Editor directory contains a link to the map visualizer code that is contained in the Common directory.
+The Editor directory contains the map visualizer code that is contained in the Common directory.

 ### META-INF
 This directory contains the manifest file tht is used to build our JAR.
 It must be placed at the top level to fix an issue of "no manifest attribute found" when running JAR.